uoftgasa/uoftgasa.github.io/markdown/index.md

 Over the course of your degree, you are expected to take 2 credits worth of graduate courses (in addition to research courses [AST1501Y and AST1500Y](#ast1501y-and-ast1500y).
 Courses with a trailing 'Y' (like the research course) are worth 1 credit, while courses with a trailing 'H' are worth 0.5 credits.
 Since most 'preparatory', 'elective', and 'specialized' courses are 'H' courses, this corresponds to taking 4 courses.

 #### Courses from other departments
 You may find an interesting graduate course offering from another department.
-The
+Taking these course for credit is subject to the approval [the graduate chair](#graduate-associate-chair-chris-matzner), but you can find a list of preapproved courses from the physics department on the department [webpage](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/)

 #### Mini Courses